leonking1990/ChicoState-CINS467-Web-and-Mobile-App-Development/README.md

 ## Authentication

-- **Google Firebase Authentication**: Used to create and log users.
+- **Google Firebase Authentication**: Used to create and log users (Google and Facebook login are currently disabled).

 ## Database and Storage